kurtosis-tech/kurtosis/docs/docs/guides/how-to-local-eth-testnet.md

 Your local Ethereum testnet can be configured to use different EL and CL client pairs, as well as a varying number of nodes, depending on the scenario and specific network configuration you want to develop or test.
 This means that, once set up, you can spin up a customized local testnet and use it to run the same workflows (deployment, tests, etc.) under various network configurations to ensure everything works as expected.
 To learn more about the other parameters you can modify, visit this link.

 Give it a try!
-You can pass various configuration options to the eth-network-package via a JSON file.
+You can pass various configuration options to the `eth-network-package` via a JSON file.
 This network params JSON file provides the specific configurations that Kurtosis will use to set up the local Ethereum network.

 Take the default configuration file and edit it to spin up two nodes with different EL/CL pairs:
 * Node 1 with `geth`/`lighthouse`
-* Node 2 with geth/lodestar
+* Node 2 with `geth`/`lodestar`
+* Node 3 with `geth`/`teku`

 This configuration creates a heterogeneous network of Ethereum node implementations for testing your dApp.
 Your configuration file should now look like:
 ```